 It's in Christ that we find out who we are and what we are living for.
 Long before we first heard of Christ and got our hopes up, he had his eye on us, had designs on us for glorious living, part of the overall purpose he is working out in everything and everyone. —Ephesians 1:11-12 (The Message)

 I’m always on the hunt for good novels, especially as New Year’s approaches and I take a bit of time off after Christmas.
-This year, I decided to order Bleak House by Charles Dickens.
-I have read a few of Dickens’ novels, but had never heard of this one.
-I picked it up at the library the other day.
-Yikes — 983 pages!
+A few years ago, I decided to order Bleak House by Charles Dickens.
+I had read a few of Dickens’ novels, but had never heard of this one.
+I picked it up at the library and yikes!
+It was 983 pages!

-Now I have a dilemma.
+Now I had a dilemma.
 I usually read three or four books during vacation.
-If I read Bleak House, it means I’ll only read one book.
-Of course, I’m sure I’ll find that Bleak House is really a bundle of stories woven into a whole, which can be something wonderful to get caught up in.
-I’m looking forward to jumping in.
+If I read Bleak House, it would mean I’d only read one book.
+Of course, I was sure I’d find that Bleak House was really a bundle of stories woven into a whole, which would be something wonderful to get caught up in.
+And that was exactly what happened

 Long epic novels are much like the stories of our own lives, with their many chapters, representing the various seasons and circumstances that make up the whole.
 In the day-to-day experience of our lives, we often get caught up in the details of what’s happening now, not seeing the forest for the trees.But, when we take a step back to see the big picture, we gain new perspective, discovering that the story of our life includes an open invitation to participate in God’s story.
 Our lives can actually be wonderful sub-plots in God’s epic story that spans the entire drama of history.
 Imagine that!